Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 Comment; In this slightly dated article, patent exhaustion and more defenses are discussed for an accused infringer:
 _<https://assets.fenwick.com/legacy/FenwickDocuments/potential_defenses.pdf>_

-¹ _For instance it is not as clear if the licensee changes or adds directly to the patented code, whether that addition is covered by the patent license they have received.
+¹ _For instance it is not as clear if the licensee changes or adds directly to the patented code, whether that addition is covered by the implied patent license they have received.
 Mentioned here regarding GPLv2 in the EU: <http://en.swpat.org/wiki/Implicit_patent_licence#European_Union>._

 ² _Discussed more in-depth here: [2]._